Icy Conditions near Rivers and Dams can Change Quickly

-TORONTO, Feb.
-15, 2019 /CNW/ - Ontario Power Generation (OPG) is reminding the public to stay safe this Family Day weekend by staying away from ice near dams and hydroelectric stations.
+TORONTO, Dec.
+19, 2019 /CNW/ - Ontario Power Generation (OPG) is reminding the public to stay safe this holiday season by staying away from ice near dams and hydroelectric stations.

 "Our message is simple.
-Stay clear and stay safe," said Mike Martelli, OPG's President Renewable Generation.
+Stay clear and stay safe," said Mike Martelli, OPG's President of Renewable Generation.
 "During the winter months water levels can change quickly and without warning, making ice conditions unpredictable and potentially dangerous.
-If you are outdoors this Family Day weekend, please respect the signs and barriers around OPG facilities.
+If you are outdoors over this holiday season, please respect the signs and barriers around OPG facilities.
 They are there for your safety, regardless of the season."

 SOURCE Ontario Power Generation Inc.

 For further information: Ontario Power Generation, 416-592-4008 or 1-877-592-4008, Follow us @opg